Ecology Degree

 Fundamental concepts and principles of geology and the processes and materials that interact at the surface of the Earth.
 The course includes rocks and minerals, plate tectonic interactions, weathering and erosion, the cycling of materials through different environments, and how we use these resources.
 Same as EENV-113.
 4 SH.
 3 lecture hours, 3 laboratory/field hours.

 Ecosystem ecology addresses the interactions between organisms and their environment as an integrated system.
-The physical setting of an ecosystem—including its climate, geology and soils—interacts with water, nutrients and energy to control the organisms that thrive there.
+The physical setting for an ecosystem, the climate, geology, and soils interact with water, nutrients and energy to control the organisms that thrive there.
 Prerequisite: BIOL-101 or ECOL-100 or EENV-101.
 4 SH.
 3 lecture hours, 3 laboratory/field hours.

 The ecology of freshwater ecosystems.
 Emphasizes biota of freshwater and their relationships with physical and chemical components of lakes, streams, and reservoirs.
 Same as BIOL-408.
 Prerequisite: BIOL-101 or ECOL-100.
 3 SH.